meaghanreinschmidt/weekend-redux-feedback-loop/README.md

 - [X] POST to server on click 'Submit' from review page
 - [X] Add Admin link to Header
 - [X] Add Input Validation to Steps
+- [X] Create success page with button to redirect to beginning
+- [ ]